-1.3.1 HSU Card Main Screen
+1.3.2 HSU Card Main Screen

-You must configure the HSU Card ports for operation.
-Configuration can be performed from the HSU Card Main Screen, which is shown in Figure 1-20.
-To access that screen, highlight the desired card in the System Main Screen and press <Enter>.
-The screen displayed in Figure 1-20 shows the 8216 HSU Card.
-See the notes in Table 1-13 for other HSU Card settings.
+You must configure the HSU card ports for operation.
+This is done from the HSU Card Main Screen, which is shown in Figure 1-18.
+To go to that screen, highlight the desired card in the System Main Screen and press <Enter>.

-Node_1 U1 HSU-V35Ix4 Rev A4-0 Ser 01103 12-31-99 14:33 1 2
+Node_1 U1 HSU-V35x2 Rev A4-0 Ser 01103 3 12-31-99 14:33

+1 2

 STATE stdby stdby

 WAN/SRV w1-1 w1-1

 MODE dce dce

 TS table table

 RATE 64K 64K

 Tx CLOCK int int

-Tx CLOCK PLRTY norm norm
+CLOCK PLRTY norm norm

 DATA PLRTY norm norm

 CTS perm perm

 CTS DELAY 0 0

 LOCAL LB off off

 LB GEN MODE dds dds

 LB GEN off off

 LB DET w/to w/to

 ISDN CONN no no

-EER n/a n/a

-Rx CLOCK PLRTY norm norm
+ERR off off

-Save Undo Re efresh Copy T est Dial Pe rf Main
+Save Undo Re fresh Copy Te st Dial Perf M fain

-Figure 1-20.
+Figure 1-18.
 Typical HSU Card Main Screen

-The bottom highlighted line on this screen lists several actions you can perform from the screen.
-To perform an operation, simply press the uppercase letter associated with the desired action.
+The bottom highlighted line of this screen lists several actions you can perform from this screen.
+To perform an operation, simply press the uppercase key associated with the desired action.
 For example, to save your option settings, type "s".
-Table 1-12 lists the actions you can perform.
+Table 1-8 lists the actions you can perform.

 Action Function Save Saves changes to settings.
 Undo Returns all settings to the last saved state.
 Refresh Updates certain time-related information fields that are not automatically updated (i.e., performance and test data). Сору Copies the contents of the current column to the next column.
 Useful if you change a lot of entries in one column and want to repeat those changes in subsequent columns.
-Test Initiates and monitors testing of all HSU Card ports.
+Test Initiates and monitors testing of all HSU card ports.
 Refer to the Test section of this chapter.
 Dial Allows you to identify the HSU port by telephone number, download and modify call profiles from the Interface card, and dial and broadcast ISDN calls.
 Perf Brings up the Performance Data Screen.
 Main Returns to the System Main Screen.
 If changes are made to settings and not saved, you will be prompted to save or lose changes.

-Table 1-12.
-HSU Card Main Screen Actions Table 1-12.
-HSU Card Mai in Screen Actions -------------------------------------------------- -------------------- ----- ----------------- ----------- ---------
+Table 1-0.
+HOU Card Main Screen Actions Table 1-8.
+HSU Card Main Screen Actions --- ------------ ----- ------ ------ -------- ---------

-Table 1-13.
+Table 1-9.
 HSU Card Setting Options and Defaults

-Parameter Parameter User Options Default
+Parameter User Options Notes Default

 STATE stdby actv stdby

 WAN/SRV wan serv user 1 w1-1

-MODE dce dte 5 dce
+MODE dce dte dce

 TS table 2 table

 RATE 64k 56k 56k

 TX CLOCK int ext int

-Tx CLOCK PLRTY norm inv 7 norm
+CLOCK PLRTY norm inv norm

 DATA PLRTY norm inv norm

 CTS perm rlocal ignor local perm

 CTS DELAY 0 30 60 100 0

 LOCAL LB off dte net off

 LB GEN MODE dds v.54 ft1 dds

-LB GEN off ocu csu (csu-1, csu-2) dsu ds0 (ds0-1, ds0-2) 3 off
+LB GEN off ocu csu dsu ds0 3 off

 LB DET w/to on off w/to

 ISDN CONN no 4 no

-EER off on none 10e -4 - 10e -9 6 none

-Rx CLOCK PLRTY norm inv 7 norm
+ERR off on off

-- 1. The WAN/SRV parameter has three optional choices: wan, serv and user.
+1. The WAN/SRV parameter has three choices: wan, serv and user.
 In wan mode, the options are w1-1 through w4-2.

-In serv mode, the option are P1-P3 and in user mode, the options are U1-U8 (Port 1-4). - 2.
-If the WAN selected above has a CSU or DSX module connected, the values range from 1-24.
-If a CEPT module is installed the values are 1-31. - 3.
-These options are only valid if the Loopback Generation Mode selected is dds.
-If the Loopback Generation Mode is v.54 or ft1, then the LB GEN options are off and on. - 4.
-This is an information-only field, there are no user selections. - 5.
-DTE mode is only for HSU-T (8203, 8214). - 6.
-Displays only for HSU-AD 530/35 and HSU\4E 530/35 (8213). - 7.
-Displays only for HSU\4E 530/35 (8216).
-For other models the parameter will display CLOCK PLRTY.
+2. If the WAN selected above has a CSU or DSX module connected, the values range from 1-24.
+If a CEPT module is installed the values are 1-31.

+3. These options are only valid if the Loopback Generation Mode selected is dds.
+If the Loopback Generation Mode is v.54 or ft1, then the LB GEN options are off and on.

+4. This is an information-only field, there are no user selections.